matt-dong-123/dotfiles/README.md

 1. Go to about:profiles in the URL bar, and copy the "Root Directory" path of the profile you want to use
 2. Paste the ~/.config/zen directory into the profile directory/chrome.
 3. Go to settings, click "Import mods", and choose the file from the path "~/.config/zen/zen-mods.json"
+4. Download and run the sine setup binary with the instructions from [here](https://github.com/CosmoCreeper/Sine?tab=readme-ov-file#steps-for-automatic-installation)
-4. Download the "Zen Internet" extension from [here](https://addons.mozilla.org/en-US/firefox/addon/zen-internet/)
+5. Download the "Zen Internet" extension from [here](https://addons.mozilla.org/en-US/firefox/addon/zen-internet/)
-5. Install these plugins (optional):
+6. Install these plugins (optional):
     - Brave Search
     - Dark Reader
     - DeArrow